xcodefarfetchina/php-tot/README.md

 ##Why TOT?
 There are several ways to achieve OTA installation.
 However, TOT is the most convenient way to build a OTA server, and the most convenient way to release beta test ipa package.

-1.Imagine your developing iOS project needs a beta test.
+1.Imagine your developing iOS project needs an alpha test.
 There are 20 test engineers of this large project.You just need to send them your TOT server's URL.
 No e-mail ipa attachments.
 No USB cable installation.

 2.Imagine you are developing a new version of your iOS app.
 You have 3 team mates, each one develops a prototype, so there are 4 prototypes your boss can choose from.
 You upload four ipa packages to TOT server.
 Your boss opened TOT server's URL in mobile safari, and he can install every version conveniently.